Hämmerli

 Hämmerli ([ˈhɛmɐli]) is a formerly Swiss, now German manufacturer of air guns and firearms aimed mostly at target shooting, especially Olympic events governed by the International Shooting Sport Federation.
 In 2006, Hämmerli was acquired by Umarex; production and customer support moved to Ulm, Germany.

 History

 The Hämmerli brand dates back to 1863 when Johann Ulrich Hämmerli founded the company to make rifle barrels for the Swiss Army.
 Since then, Hämmerli has manufactured rifle barrels, firearms, and firearm components.
 In 1950, Hämmerli produced Olympic rifles that were used to win gold medals at the next four Olympics.
+In 2000, SIG's weapons division was sold to Lüke- und Ortmeier-Holding, and in the same year Hämmerli was re-established as an independent company.
+The new Hämmerli AG then moved from Zug to the production site in Lenzburg in 2001 and was relocated to Neuhausen am Rheinfall (canton of Schaffhausen) in 2003.

 Pistols

 Standard and centre-fire pistols

 These pistols are used in 25 m Standard Pistol, 25 m Center-Fire Pistol (center-fire pistol) and 25 m Pistol (sport pistol) events.